The Best of The Best: An American Market LeCoultre with Fancy Lugs

 Image credit: Watchonista

 Jaeger-LeCoultre were making a wide variety of timepieces during this era.
-However, these elaborate case designs were oriented for the American market.
-The styles for the European watches were certainly more traditional for JLC.
-The American market models were much more daring.
+The American market models were more daring and these elaborate case designs were often oriented for the United States.
+The case styles for the European watches were certainly more traditional 1950s-1960s and began to get more experimental during the late 1960s-1970s.
 One interesting style watch belonged to James Dean who owned a LeCoultre wristwatch with the similar “Padellone” style numerals and black guilloche.
+Throughout the 1950s, many of the American models like the Futurematic and Memovox (Wrist Alarm) featured the fany lugs.

-The case is unusual snapback design with a round body measuring at 30.5mm in diameter.
-It features fancy lugs incorporating what appears to be an inlaid enamel or resin with the Ancient Greek meander design.
+The case is a snapback design with a round body measuring at 30.5mm in diameter.
+It features “fancy” lugs incorporating what appears to be an inlaid enamel or resin with the Ancient Greek meander design.
 Each lug protrudes outward from the case.
-With consideration to the lug-to-lug measurement, it will be 39mm at the most exterior section.
+With consideration to the lug-to-lug measurement, it is 39mm at the longest section.
 The crown is unsigned.
 The case was produced by DiVincenzo & Arienti - a New York based case manufacturer that produced watches for the likes of LeCoultre, Hamilton, Longines and others.
 Their case designs are quite extravagant at times.
 You will notice the initials D&A on their cases.